Igor Tyjon: Club career

+Arsenal

+On 28 August 2026, Tyjon signed for Premier League club Arsenal.

 International career

-On 21 February 2024 Tyjon scored two goals on his debut for England U16 in a 3-1 win over Saudi Arabia.
-In April he represented Poland at U16 level.
-In September 2024, he played for England U17.
+On 21 February 2024, Tyjon scored two goals on his debut for England U16 in a 3-1 win over Saudi Arabia.
+In April that year, he represented Poland at under-16 level.
+In September 2024, Tyjon played for England U17.
+The following month saw him score in qualifiers against Malta and Latvia.

-On 3 September 2025, Tyjon made his England U18 debut during a 3-1 win over Uzbekistan.
+On 3 September 2025, Tyjon made his England U18 debut during a 3–1 win over Uzbekistan.
+He scored two goals in their next game against Morocco.
+The following month saw him score again during a draw with France U18.

 On 21 October 2025, Tyjon was included in the England squad for the 2025 FIFA U-17 World Cup.
+He featured as a substitute in all of their group games against Venezuela, Haiti and Egypt.
+Tyjon also came off the bench during their round of sixteen defeat by Austria.